Raynos/stream-handbook/readme.markdown

 ## [net.connect()](http://nodejs.org/docs/latest/api/net.html#net_net_connect_options_connectionlistener)

-This function returns a [through stream] that connects over tcp to a remote host.
+This function returns a [duplex stream] that connects over tcp to a remote host.

 You can start writing to the stream right away and the writes will be buffered